Looking to get into healthcare? Want to get paid while you learn? Here is a great training opportunity.

 Length of the course:

-The training course is six weeks.
-During the first three weeks, students are in the classroom.
+The training course is five weeks.
+During the first two weeks, students are in the classroom.
 During the second three weeks, students complete a clinical externship at various Intermountain Healthcare hospitals.

 Hours of the course and course location: